US stocks drift around their record heights as Wall Street braces for an update on inflation

 NEW YORK (AP) — U.S. stocks are drifting around their record heights on Monday as Wall Street waits for an upcoming update on inflation.

-The S&P 500 was virtually unchanged and flirting with its all-time high set two weeks ago.
-The Dow Jones Industrial Average was down 141 points, or 0.3%, as of 1:04 p.m.
-Eastern time, and the Nasdaq composite was up 0.2%, coming off its own record.
+The S&P 500 fell 0.1% and is just below its all-time high set two weeks ago.
+The Dow Jones Industrial Average was down 171 points, or 0.4%, as of 2:30 p.m.
+Eastern time, and the Nasdaq composite fell 0.1%, coming off its own record.

 The highlight of this week for Wall Street is likely to arrive on Tuesday, when the government will report how bad inflation was across the country in July.
 Economists expect it to show U.S. consumers had to pay prices for groceries, gasoline and other costs of living that were 2.8% higher in July from a year earlier, a slight acceleration from June’s 2.7% inflation.